We're Here To Help

 Pick and Pack

-If you are sending a case containing different SKUs (either units or smaller inner cases) and do not wish to keep it as a kit, it will be broken down when it is received by the warehouse and its contents will be inventoried.
+If you are sending a case containing different SKUs (either units or smaller inner cases) and do not wish to keep it as a kit, it will be broken down when it is received by the fulfillment center and its contents will be inventoried.
 In this case you do not include KEEP AS KIT on the label.
 Labeling for this type of shipment has specific requirements.

 See our label specifications for this type of case.